 Weakness and Spinal Stenosis

 If your legs are tired after walking short distance, you could have spinal stenosis.
 This is a condition in which the opening that your spine passes through is narrowing, which causes compression on the nerve.
 If the portion of the spine that provides stimulation to your legs is affected, you may experience weakness, tingling or discomfort in your legs, particularly as you walk.

 You and your doctor can decide the best course of treatment for your spinal stenosis, if you are diagnosed.
 Physical therapy is a healthy and safe option.
 A physical therapist can teach you exercises to maintain flexibility and range of motion to affected limbs.
 He can also provide exercises that help to open up the spinal column, which can ease your pain and make walking a more enjoyable experience.

 Peripheral Artery Disease

-Peripheral artery disease may make it difficult for you to walk long distances.
+Peripheral artery disease (PAD) may make it difficult for you to walk long distances.
 This condition occurs when the blood vessels that supply your leg muscles with blood and oxygen become narrowed.
 This makes it difficult to give your working muscles the nutrients they need, especially when you are using them, which can lead to pain and weakness of the muscle.
 Arteriosclerosis, or plaque buildup, causes the narrowing of your artery.